Regis College

 Suspension Criteria

-• Any student on academic probation whose cumulative grade point average has fallen below the minimum standard established for his/her class level is, under ordinary circumstances, suspended.
+- Any student on academic notice whose cumulative grade point average has fallen below the minimum standard established for his/her class level is, under ordinary circumstances, suspended.

-• Any student on academic probation whose cumulative grade point average has fallen below 2.000, may be suspended (the table in item 1 notwithstanding).
-Any transfer student accepted by Regis College (undergraduate program) on probation for the first 12 to 15 semester hours may be suspended at the completion of the 12 to 15 hours if his/her Regis cumulative grade point average is below 2.000.
+- Any student on academic notice whose cumulative grade point average has fallen below 2.000, may be suspended (the table in item 1 notwithstanding).
+Any transfer student accepted by Regis College (undergraduate program) on notice for the first 12 to 15 semester hours may be suspended at the completion of the 12 to 15 hours if his/her Regis cumulative grade point average is below 2.000.

-• Three semesters are the maximum a student may be on probation during his/her academic career.
+- Three semesters are the maximum a student may be on academic notice during his/her academic career.
 Thereafter, failure to maintain a 2.000 cumulative grade point average results in automatic suspension.

-• Students on probation will normally be expected to maintain and complete a full-time schedule (minimum 12 credit hours).
-Students on probation will only be allowed to reduce their schedules to 11 hours or fewer with the approval of both their academic advisor and the Probation Director.
+- Students on academic notice will normally be expected to maintain and complete a full-time schedule (minimum 12 credit hours).
+Students on notice will only be allowed to reduce their schedules to 11 hours or fewer with the approval of both their academic advisor and the Probation Director.
 Unspecified students are held to the same standards as full-time students.

 Academic Dismissal